 As a school community, we value student centered learning, with the development of knowledge and skills that build capacity in critical thinking, complex problem solving, communication, collaboration, creativity and innovation.
 These skills are integrated throughout our curriculum and are essential for your child's success in college, career and citizenship.
 Student engagement, along with family involvement and support are essential to a child's success in learning and in life.
-Let's celebrate learning for all in 2021-22!

-We are ESM where Every Student Matters, Every Staff Member Matters, Every Single Family Matters and we are PREPARED TO EXCEL ----- DARING TO DREAM!
+Let's celebrate learning for all in 2022-2023!
+We are ESM where Every Student Matters, Every Staff Member Matters, Every Single Family Matters and We Are Spartans - Celebrating our Success!